elegantShock2258/grub-theme/README.md

 ## Licence Information

-Attribtion and licence information for the original icons is in the file COPYRIGHT.
+Attribution and licence information for the original icons is in the file COPYRIGHT.